DeFiCh/ain/README.md

 https://defichain.io

 **NOTE**: _master_ branch is a development branch and is thus _unstable_.
 Do not run from it.
-Run or compile from [tagged releases](https://github.com/DeFiCh/ain/releases) for instead unless you know what you are doing.
+Run or compile from [tagged releases](https://github.com/DeFiCh/ain/releases) instead, unless you know what you are doing.

 ## What is DeFi Blockchain?